 If a flexible line cord and plug is permitted by local code, then provide a 3-wire grounding type receptacle within 6 ft (1.9 m) of the water heater and use the flexible cord provided.
-Do not plug the line cord into a receptacle that can have its power supply interrupted by a switch that is used to turn on and off lights.
+Do NOT plug the line cord into a receptacle that can have its power supply interrupted by a switch that is used to turn on and off lights.

 If wiring in conduit is required, cut the flexible line cord flush with the bushing.
-Remove the junction box cover and pull the pressure switch outside of the junction box.
-Cut the three wires from the line cord at the bushing inside of the junction box.
+Remove the junction box cover and cut the three wires from the line cord at the bushing inside of the junction box.
 Drill a hole to receive the 1/2 in (1.3 cm) electrical conduit connector on the backside of the blower.
 Wire the power supply into the circuit at the appropriate locations.
-Replace the pressure switch and junction box cover.
+Replace the junction box cover.